 About The Association

 In 1994 MHAA presented its first breed show, which continues today under the name of the Australian National Morgan Show and it is now a showcase for the breed in Australia.
-The show has been held in Victoria, New South Wales, South Australia and, most recently, in Queensland which reflects the nationwide spread of the Morgan.
+The show has been held in Victoria, New South Wales, South Australia, Queensland and Western Australia which reflects the nationwide spread of the Morgan.

 MHAA has done much to promote the breed through presenting horses at breed and stallion parades; information stands at horse related events; and having articles published in Australian horse magazines.
-It has held breeding, nutrition and show preparation seminars; and a harness training weekend for members as well as presenting demonstrations of the breed’s versatility to the public at Equitana, the Ekka (Brisbane Royal Show) and at Toowoomba Royal Show in 2010 and 2011.
+It has held breeding, nutrition and show preparation seminars; and a harness training weekend for members as well as presenting demonstrations of the breed’s versatility to the public at Equitana, the Ekka (Brisbane Royal Show) and at Toowoomba Royal Shows.

 A purchaser of a pure or part bred Morgan horse who is a first-time owner of a Morgan is entitled to a complimentary (free!) membership of the Association for the current membership year.